capjan/java-dotnet-base-image/README.md

 This repository contains everything for building and publishing a Docker base image intended for Java/.NET interoperation.

-I use it for a quick onboarding for projects where I need Java and .NET environments in the same service.
+I use it for a quick onboarding image for projects where I need Java and .NET environments in combination.

-It enables me to cherry pick the best from both worlds.
+So, it enables me to cherry pick the best from both worlds.

-Enjoy.
+Read the [documentation](https://github.com/capjan/java-dotnet-base-image/wiki) and enjoy.